scud3r1a/debian-packages/README.md

 Feel free to add your own favourite lines respectively programs for Debian/Ubuntu.

 For the best experience, please use an distribution version comparable to Ubuntu 14.04 or greater.
+Besides, please run the main script after the first script.

 Thanks,